ibm-cloud-docs/AnalyticsEngine/installing-additional-libraries.md

 ### Python 3

+The Anaconda3 environment on `AE 1.2` clusters comes with Python 3.7 and on `AE 1.1` clusters with Python 3.5.
+See [Installed libraries](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-installed-libs).

-To install Python 3.5 libraries, your script must install in the `conda3` environment by using:
+To install Python 3.x libraries, your script must install in the `conda3` environment by using:

  ```
  pip install <package-name>